-- a.
-Knowingly furnishing false information to the University; forgery or alteration of University documents or records or instruments of identification; use of University documents or instruments of identification with intent to mislead or defraud. - b.
-Theft of property or services; or knowingly having possession of stolen property.
+a.
+Knowingly furnishing false information to the University; forgery or alteration of University documents or records or instruments of identification; use of University documents or instruments of identification with intent to mislead or defraud.

-- c.
+- b.
+Theft of property or services; or knowingly having possession of stolen property. - c.
 Failure to comply with the directives of University officials or Campus Safety officers acting in the performance of their duties and/or failure to identify oneself to these persons when requested to do so. - d.
 Disrupting or obstructing any University-related business or activities, including disorderly or disruptive classroom conduct. - e.
 Unauthorized entry into any University office or area or unauthorized accessing of University records. - f.
-Threatening, harassing, or discriminating against any person based on race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation, or other protected class, that adversely affects their employment or education on University premises or in the course of University activities per PS 04.
-(Alleged violations of the University's Anti-Discrimination and Harassment Policy will be addressed pursuant to the Discrimination and Harassment Grievance Procedures). - g.
+Threatening, harassing, or discriminating against any person based on race, color, religion, sex, national origin, age, disability, genetic information, military obligations, or status in any other group protected by local, state, or federal law.
+(Alleged violations falling within the scope of University discrimination and harassment policies will be addressed pursuant to those applicable policies and procedures). - g.
 Stalking which is defined as: engaging in a knowing and willful course of conduct directed at a specific person which seriously terrifies, threatens, or intimidates the person and which serves no legitimate purpose. - h.
 Participation in hazing.
 Hazing includes any activity intended to test another person's willingness or readiness to join a group (or to maintain full status in a group) by subjecting that person to humiliation, degradation, or other risks of emotional or physical harm.
 Willing participation in a hazing exercise by the person being hazed does not excuse hazing. - i.
 Participating in or inciting a riot or disturbance, or a disorderly assembly which disrupts or obstructs any University activity or function. - j.
 Seizing, holding, taking, commandeering or damaging any property or facilities of the University, or threatening to do so. - k.
-Gambling or holding a raffle or lottery on campus or at any University or Universityaffiliated function or premises without the approval of the Vice President of Community and Student Affairs is prohibited. - I. Intentionally initiating or causing to be initiated any false report, warning or threat of fire, explosion or other emergency. - m.
+Gambling or holding a raffle or lottery on campus or at any University or University affiliated function or premises without the written approval of the University is prohibited. - I. Intentionally initiating or causing to be initiated any false report, warning or threat of fire, explosion or other emergency. - m.
 Any action or conduct which improperly or unlawfully interferes with any person's lawful and permitted personal, academic or employment pursuits. - n.
 Unauthorized possession, use or duplication of keys, key cards or passwords to University vehicles, buildings, computer system(s), or other property. - Bellevue University subscribes to the Drug-Free Work Place Act of 1988 (34 CFR, Part 85, Subpart F), the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226) and section 5301 of the Anti-Drug Abuse Act of 1988.
 Possessing, using, or being under the influence of alcoholic beverages on University property, other than at an event where consumption of alcoholic beverages has been approved by the University in advance.
 Bellevue University strictly prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on its property or as part of any of its activities.
 The University will impose disciplinary sanctions on students and employees (consistent with local, state, and federal law), up to and including dismissal from the University or termination of employment and referral for prosecution, for violation of these standards of conduct.
 Disciplinary sanctions may also include the completion of an appropriate rehabilitation program.